UtmostCreator/utmostcreator/README.md

 <h1 align="center">👋 Welcome to UtmostCreator's Profile!</h1>
 <h3 align="center">🚀 Senior Fullstack Developer | 📍 Edinburgh, UK 🇬🇧🏴󠁧󠁢󠁳󠁣󠁴󠁿</h3>

+### About Me & My Expertise

-> With seven years of experience as a full-stack web developer, I have expertise in front-end and back-end development using PHP, JS, and their respective frameworks.
-Additionally, I have substantial experience in building relational database systems with MySQL, and I find joy in working with CLI, Git, and Linux systems.
-I am a fast learner and can adapt quickly to new frameworks or technologies.
-I have experience working with Agile frameworks such as SCRUM and Kanban, it makes me flexible at any project needs.
-I have also worked with the Waterfall methodology.
-I am comfortable using design patterns and can provide constructive criticism to improve code quality.
-I have worked with OpenSource projects and their contributors, gaining valuable experience.
-100% Job success on upwork, I have always been top rated, until I found full-time job.
-I am proficient in bug reporting on GitHub and Mantis.
+> With seven years of comprehensive experience as a full-stack web developer, I have expertise in front-end and back-end development using PHP, JS, and their respective frameworks.
+I possess a strong track record in modernizing and migrating legacy systems to current technologies, ensuring seamless transitions and enhanced maintainability.
+I can also shine with substantial experience in building relational database systems with MySQL, and I find joy in working with CLI, Git, and Linux systems.
+I have consistently delivered results within Agile frameworks such as SCRUM and Kanban, demonstrating adaptability to diverse project methodologies, including prior experience with Waterfall.
+I apply design patterns effectively to enhance code quality and maintainability and actively contribute constructive feedback within development teams to foster collaborative growth.
+My involvement with open-source projects and their communities has further enriched my development skills and professional network.
+Achieving 100% job success and holding a top-rated status on Upwork underscores my commitment to delivering high-quality solutions and maintaining client satisfaction.
+Moreover, I am proficient in bug tracking and reporting tools like GitHub and Mantis.
 Along with my advanced web development skills, I have diplomas in "Translation, English - First," which could be useful for internationalization (i18n) projects.
-I have an advanced understanding of class diagrams and sequence diagrams.
+I have an advanced understanding of sequence diagrams, class diagrams, design patterns, and many other software engineering principles you can explore by looking through this page/CV.

+### 🏆 Key Achievements

+- **+53% Revenue Growth**: Engineered data sync systems boosting client income from £650k → £1M+
+- **3x Efficiency Gains**: Modernized legacy systems through strategic framework, migrations, emails system, cron jobs and more
+- **99% Desync Reduction**: Architected network solutions for real-time applications
+- **500k+ Emails Managed**: Built resource-efficient mass communication systems

 <div align="right">
   <a href="https://drive.google.com/file/d/182c4HgrjBbksa53GWmDswzOc2Zv9KcZX">